RouninMedia/filesystem-navigator-ui/README.md

 # Filesystem Navigator UI
-This UI component is an interactive **Filesystem Navigator UI** to enable folder-style navigation on web pages.
+This UI component is an interactive **Filesystem Navigator UI** which enables folder-style navigation within web pages.

 The intention is to display a dynamic, interactive UI component which, in a visually intuitive manner, makes it clear to the user: